 Indicative Roles: Human Resource Manager, Health professional, Social worker, Judge, Chief executive officer

-2. Describe how you would overcome being demotivated?
+2. Describe how you would overcome being demotivated.
 What would you do?

 3. What keeps you motivated at work?